RafaFT/100-days-of-code/r2-log.md

 Today I decided to take the [first course](https://www.qwiklabs.com/focuses/10531?parent=catalog) of the [Qwiklabs's Getting Started with Go on Google Cloud](https://www.qwiklabs.com/quests/129) quest.
 It was basically a 1 hour course on how to deploy a Go application on App Engine, and understand how the app accessed data on both BigQuery and Firestore.

+### R2D33 - 2020/06/14

+Worked a little bit on my [calculators-app](https://calculadoras.app).
+I started implementing the LFT investment calculation.
+I've basically replicated all of the middlewares (CORS and pre-processing) and wrote a few helper functions.
+I need to re-visit how a [LFT investment is calculated](http://www.tesouro.fazenda.gov.br/documents/10180/258262/C%C3%A1lculo+da+Rentabilidade+dos+T%C3%ADtulos+P%C3%BAblicos+ofertados+via+Tesouro+Direto+-+LFT.pdf/582e2ca6-adab-459b-b841-ef33d4863b3b#:~:text=A%20LFT%20%C3%A9%20um%20t%C3%ADtulo,des%C3%A1gio%20no%20momento%20da%20compra1.) before writing the actual calculation.

+`[Go]`

+Continued my study of Go and Web Development from the [Go Web Programming book](https://www.manning.com/books/go-web-programming).

+Chapter 2 (skipped) was the description of a completed Web Application written in Go.

+Chapter 3 is about multiplexers (routers) and handlers.

+**Summary of Chapter 3**

+* While web frameworks can be a great way of developing web apps, using them without understanding which problems they are trying to solve, and how, can lead to [cargo cult programming](https://en.wikipedia.org/wiki/Cargo_cult_programming).
+* It's possible to create a web app in Go, using only the standard libraries `net/http` and `html/template`.
+* HTTPS is just the HTTP protocol on top of TLS, instead of TCP.
+The TLS protocol adds both encryption and authentication.
+* The TLS protocol consists of the server respoding to a client with a SSL certificate (a form of X.509 certificate), that contains a public key and a signature from a Certificate Authority (CA).
+If the client trusts the signature, it's going to create a private key, for symetric encryption and encrypt this new key with the public key from the server's certificate.
+In Go, creating your own certificate, public key and starting an HTTPS server is trivial.
+* Go's `net/http` package contain types for both client and server

+Client:
+1. Client
+2. Response

+Server:
+1. Server
+2. ServeMux
+3. Responsewriter
+4. Handler
+5. HandlerFunc

+For both Client and Server:
+1. Request
+2. Header
+3. Cookies